Plugin Debugging for Dynamics CRM 365 (Online)

 Persist to Entity: if you selected Persist to Entity in Profiler Settings, it will generate a CRM Plugin Profile record with the serialized content.
 You can view it by redirecting to Setting>>>Plug-in Profiles.

-Setting up Visual Studio:
+Setting Up Visual Studio:

 Now open the Plugin Code in the Visual Studio solution and add a breakpoint to the debug plugin code.
 Usually, this is added to the Execute function of the Plugin.